 Select Months and Years from the By list box.
 Click OK.
 The Date items in the pivot table are grouped by years and by months, as shown in the following figure.

-Note: You can select only Months in the By list box in the Grouping dialog box, months in different year will be combined together.
-For example, the March item would display the sum of sales for year 2012 and 2013.
+Note: You can select only Months in the By list box in the Grouping dialog box, months in a different year will be combined together.
+For example, the March item would display the sum of sales for the years 2012 and 2013.

 The following figure shows one more pivot table grouped by quarter and by year.

 2) Grouping Items by Time

 Say we are experimenting with something with an instrument.
 The instrument is reading data at one-minute intervals throughout the whole day.
 The following figure shows a part of the table.

 We are going to create a pivot table that will use this table to group items by hours.
 Here are the steps that I have used to create the pivot table: